nand2mario/nestang/README.md

 * The Tang Nano 20K board.
 * Sipeed ps2 controller adapters connected to the board's pin 15-20 on both sides.
 The latest 0.6 release also supports [USB gamepads](doc/usb_gamepad.md).
-* Playstation controllers (wired or wireless) connected to the adapters.
+* Playstation or USB controllers connected to the adapters.
 * HDMI cable to connect the board to a monitor.
 * Latest NESTang program downloaded from [github](https://github.com/nand2mario/nestang/releases) and transferred to the board using either [openFPGALoader](https://github.com/trabucayre/openFPGALoader) or Gowin programmer.
 * A MicroSD card to hold ROMs.
+Since 0.8, just format the SD card in FAT32 format and place all .nes roms in the root dir.
-An 8GB cards should suffice.
+  * For <= 0.7: An 8GB cards should suffice.
 The `tools/nes2img.py` python program can be used to convert .nes ROM files to an .img file.
 Ensure that you have Python version 3.7 or higher, and then install the Pillow package using `pip3 install pillow`.
 You can then use an SD imaging tool such as [Balena Etcher](https://www.balena.io/etcher) to burn the newly created image onto the MicroSD card.
 * Insert the MicroSD card and power up the board to start playing your favorite games!

 ## Setup for Tang Primer 20K